lukapaunovic/RSD-JSON-API/README.md

 # RSD-JSON-API

+## Setup

+You need to set daily cronjob for cron.php.
+Every time cron runs new rates will be stored in nbs.html file.
+Before doing that, edit cron.php and define full path to nbs.html file.
-You should setup a cron job to run cron.php once a day so it updates nbs.html file with newest exchange rates.
-This way we will prevent sending requests to NBS every time you send request to API.
+This way we will prevent sending requests to the NBS each time someone send a request to the API.

-Sample output when accessing duo_json.php
+## Sample API output - duo_json.php
 ```
 [
     {